centific-aicoe/AICity-Prod-Counting-2023/README.md

 python python src/data_prep/create_yolo_data_folders.py --input_dir <input_dir> --output_dir <output_dir> \
                                                         --train_ratio 0.7 --valid_ratio 0.15 --test_ratio 0.15
 ```
+Few arguments are hardcoded in the above command.
+Those were the data preparation parameters we used.

 There are 5 arguments that are needed to run the above script.
 Details of arguments are given below
 1. **input_dir** - The folder path which contains the object detection data.
 This will be the